 The non-domicile regime is a British tax status that dates back over 200 years to colonial times, with the current domicile jurisdiction being part of the UK tax system since 1914.
 Numerous changes and restrictions have been applied over the years, but non-dom status has remained an important feature of the UK’s international tax system.

-The chancellor’s Spring Budget 2024 introduced significant changes to the non-domiciled tax regime.
+In July 2024, the Chancellor introduced significant changes to the non-domiciled tax regime.
 The current remittance basis of taxation is to be abolished and replaced with a residence-based regime from April 2025.
+For more information on these changes, please refer to the official Government brief.
+Or, if you require additional support on how these changes might affect you, do not hesitate to get in touch.

 The ‘non-domicile’ regime is an important concept in the UK taxation system, impacting how individuals are subject to various forms of taxation from overseas earnings such as income tax, capital gains tax (CGT) and Inheritance tax (IHT).
 An individual with non-dom status can choose to only pay UK tax on money earned within the UK; money earned abroad is thus not subject to UK taxation.